 4. Red-shouldered Hawk

-The Red-shouldered Hawk is a species commonly seen throughout Utah, particularly in the glens and woodlands near rivers.
+The Red-shouldered Hawk is commonly seen throughout Utah, particularly in the glens and woodlands near rivers.

 This reddish-brown colored hawk has distinctive white bars on its wings and tail and red patches on its shoulders that are visible during flight.

-These types of hawks in Utah are found throughout the state in urban and rural areas, where they hunt for small mammals such as mice and rabbits, insects, reptiles, amphibians, songbirds, etc. other prey.
+These types of hawks are found throughout Utah in urban and rural areas.
+They hunt small mammals such as mice, rabbits, insects, reptiles, amphibians, songbirds, and other prey.

 They usually nest on the top of large trees or in tall human structures like pylons or telephone poles.